Water Line Leak Detection: Methods, Signs & Cost to Find Hidden Leaks

 Visible Wet Spots and Moisture

 Indoors, damp spots or moisture on carpets, rugs, and floors (especially in corners or along baseboards) point to water escaping from compromised pipes.
-Water-damaged floors may feel spongy, show visible warping with lifted or buckled boards, develop gaps between floorboards, or creak in areas that previously were silent.
+Water-damaged floors may feel spongy, show visible warping with lifted or buckled boards, develop gaps between floorboards, or creak in areas that were previously silent.

 Foundation and Structural Damage